Shensiyuan/nuscc_project/README.md

 ![Architecture](https://user-images.githubusercontent.com/62169579/114296237-c693f500-9adc-11eb-97a1-0ad02640dfb6.jpg)

-React.js is used to develop the front-end web UI.
-AWS Amplify is used as Saas service assisting users to build mobile or web applications, it is used to deploy the front-end web UI.
-Amazon Route 53 which is a scalable and highly available Domain Name Service, we can create a domain for the AWS amplify webApp
+**React.js** is used to develop the front-end web UI.

+**AWS Amplify** is used as Saas service assisting users to build mobile or web applications, it is used to deploy the front-end web UI.

+**Amazon Route 53** which is a scalable and highly available Domain Name Service, we can create a domain for the AWS amplify webApp

-Amazon EC2, EC2 Auto Scaling and Elastic Load Balancing are used to set-up our front-end server to host our web interface.
+**Amazon EC2**, **EC2 Auto Scaling** and **Elastic Load Balancing** are used to set-up our front-end server to host our web interface.
 Then we use our personal domain and set the DNS to be our front-end server IP address.

-React.js is used to develop the front-end web UI.
-AWS Amplify is used as Saas service assisting users to build mobile or web applications, it is used to deploy the front-end web UI.
-Amazon Route 53 which is a scalable and highly available Domain Name Service, we can create a domain for the AWS amplify webApp

 ## Economic Factors